 Frameworks define the subject-specific content and thinking skills needed by students to deal with the complex issues they encounter in and out of the classroom.
 The NAEP frameworks are devised through a development process that ensures they meet current educational requirements.
-Assessments must be flexible and mirror changes in educational objectives and curricula.
+Assessments must be flexible and mirror changes in educational objectives, curricula, and standards of student achievement.
 Therefore, the frameworks must be both forward-looking and responsive, balancing current teaching practices with research findings.

-Learn how NAEP frameworks serve as guides for planning assessments, provide information on skills appropriate for students in grades 4, 8, and 12, and measure these skills in innovative ways.Learn More
+Learn how NAEP frameworks serve as guides for planning K-12 education assessments, provide information on skills appropriate for students in grades 4, 8, and 12, and measure these skills in innovative ways.Learn More

 The Governing Board is responsible for developing both the framework and test specifications that serve as the blueprint for the assessment.
 The frameworks are devised through a development process that ensures they meet current educational requirements.Learn More